World of DeFi: AMMs: Types of AMMs

 where R represents the reserves of each asset and γ is the transaction fee.

-The graph of such an equation is a hyperbola that has a tangent parallel to the axis on ends implying that there will always be liquidity as the price approaches zero.
+The AMM curve of this model is a hyperbola that has a tangent parallel to the axis on ends implying that there will always be liquidity as the price approaches zero.

 Constant Sum Market Makers or CSMMs

-The second type of AMMs is CSMM.
+The second model that we will look at is Constant Sum Market Makers or CSMM.
 As the name suggests, Such models have their function defined as a sum rather than a product and follow the simplified formula x+y=k.
 The original equation of CSMM is:

 where R represents the reserves of the i-th token in the pool.

 It is ideally used for zero-price impact trades; however, it doesn't provide infinite liquidity.
-If you plot the graph of such a function, it would be a straight line, as shown below:
+If you plot the AMM curve of such a function, it would be a straight line, as shown below:

 In real life, any arbitrageur would drain one of the assets or reserves in the pool, given that the ratio of the reference price between the tokens is not 1.
 A situation like this would destroy the liquidity pool, leaving it with only one asset while completely draining out the second one, leaving no liquidity for the traders.